arpitj07/OBJECT-DETECTION/README.md

 **You need to download RETINANET MODEL FILE (145 mb)** ~ Download the RetinaNet model file that will be used for object detection via this [link](https://github.com/OlafenwaMoses/ImageAI/releases/download/1.0/resnet50_coco_best_v2.0.1.h5).

+PS: This project was done to get familiar with the ImageAI librabry.
+I used this [blog](https://towardsdatascience.com/object-detection-with-10-lines-of-code-d6cb4d86f606) for reference.
+To get more Ideas you need to explore more through official documentations.